katharinehogan/resilience-education/README.md

 # resilience-education
-Free-to-use (CC-BY-SA) multimedia resources for undergraduate education in ecological resilience theory (ERT)
+Free-to-use (CC-BY-SA) multimedia resources for undergraduate education in ecological resilience theory (ERT).

+Resources are current as of July 21st, 2022.
+The resources in this repository are not currently being actively developed.

 To submit feedback:
 1) email Katharine Hogan at katharine.hogan@huskers.unl.edu